 At the end of the day, nobody will make the decision of going natural for you, my part was to simplify the

-Is It Okay To Texturize My Hair while Transitioning?
+Is it Okay To Texturize My Hair While Transitioning?

 The answer is no. Texturizers are made from harsh chemicals that will alter your natural curl pattern and therefore texturizing will set you back on your natural journey.

 Even the best regimens can be stressful.
 Find the products that work best for your hair, determines what hairstyles keep your protected and dedicate time on your busy schedule to give your hair some Tender Loving Care.